 A Smoky Eye Tutorial for Deep-Set Eyes

 Your eyes can give off the appearance of a prominent brow bone.
 The best way to balance your features is to pull your eyes forward.
 Avoid applying dark shadow over your entire lid.
 Instead, start with a warm beige or metallic peach shade just above your crease and up to your brow bone.
 Use a darker shade to contour your lid, working from the outer corner and up towards your brow bone.
-FInish by lining your lower lash line with a brown shade like the Urban Decay Vice Eyeshadow in Chopper.
+FInish by lining your lower lash line with a brown shade like the NYX Professional Makeup Jumbo Eye Pencil in French Fries.

 A Smoky Eye Tutorial for Almond Eyes